radiasoft/Zgoubi-Workshop/Tutorials/Monday/TutMo2/Ex-3-SpinRes/readme.md

 Using the above formula and the RF parameters, extrapolate forward and back NTurns/2 in energy from **E_R** and calculate the corresponding **Bρ**.
 Alternatively execute the python script BRHO_calc.py.
 ## Spin Tracking
+Open the file SpnTrk.dat.
+The magnetic elements in this file have been scaled to a corresponding rigidity of 1000 kG Cm.

-Open the SpnTrk.dat and notice some changes between the previous exercises:
+Changes between the previous exercises:

-* OBJET=2 which allows input of intial coordinates for each particle being tracked. ***Enter the values you calculated into these fields***
+* OBJET=2 which allows input of intial coordinates for each particle being tracked.
 * SPNTRK has also been introduced with a value of 3 (this means all particles spins are vertically aligned).
 * FAISTORE has been introduced.
 With each pass, particle parameters will be saved to the file zgoubi.fai.
-* SCALING is being used to scale magnetic elements 'BEND' and 'MULTIPOL' from initial rigidities to final rigidities over Nturns. ***Enter the values you calculated into these fields***
+* SCALING is being used to scale magnetic elements 'BEND' and 'MULTIPOL' from initial rigidities to final rigidities over Nturns. ***Enter the values you calculated into these fields/1000***

 At the end of this file we have introduced:
 * CAVITE which will give the particle a longitudinal kick based off its longitudinal coordinate.
 For a option #2, CAVITE takes the circumference, the RF harmonic, the cavity voltage, and the synchronous phase. ***Enter the cavity voltage used to determine the intial and final rigidities from the number of turns***
-* REBELOTE will pass particles through the lattice a number of times =**NTurns**. ***Enter the number of turns you used to determine intial and final rigidities***
+* REBELOTE will pass particles through the lattice a number of times =**NTurns-1**. ***Enter the number of turns -1 you used to determine intial and final rigidities***

 Each pass through the lattice, the magnetic strength of all elements will be scaled by SCALING which will correspond to the gain in energy by CAVITE.